Scout Team: a practice squad made from younger players that gets beat around all week tuning up the varsity hardos for the big game.

 Here’s a story from my time on the freshman scout team at Shippensburg University when I got stomped by Mr. Walter Davis.

-On every football team the younger guys pay their dues by playing on a practice squad that gets beat around all week running the opposing team’s offense and defense against the starting varsity players (the hardos).
+On every football team the younger guys pay their dues by playing on a practice squad (or JV squad) that gets beat around all week running the opposing team’s offense and defense against the starting varsity players.

-Scout team is blue collar, sucky and awesome, all at the same time.
+Scout team is blue collar.
+It's sucky and it's awesome at the same time.

 For the guys on the scout team, it’s all about facing goliaths day after day for 4 months.
 The varsity guys are 3-4 years older than you, hit way harder than you do, and can bat you around like a cat toy if you let them.

 There is no doubt that scout team CAN make you a better football player but you have to have the nuggets to go 100% on a Tuesday afternoon when the varsity hardos are going ¾ thud.

 Going 100% on a Tuesday, that kind of behavior will earn you the label “scout team hero”.